daniatou/daniatou/README.md

 <h2> About</h2>
 </hr>
 <p>Hey! 👋, I'm Daniatou Djibril</p>
-<p>I used to be amazed when I saw people coding.So I made it a passion.
+<p>I used to be amazed when I saw people coding, so I made it a passion.
 And now I'm a web trainer at @3WA👌👌👌.</p>

  🤹🏽‍♀️ Fun fact: